eng-jonathan/DataScience_MachineLearning_and_StatisticalModeling/README.md

 * Uses ***Supervised Machine Learning*** to beat *Zillow.com’s “zestimates”*
 * Developed in ***R*** and incorporates data modeling, and manipulation techniques such as data removal, munging, and imputation, and linear and forest regressions

+***Results***:
+* Random Forest Model is accurate within $27,000.
+(Fair Range considering the Average Home Price is $315,000)
+* Model Requires more observations to accurately predict extrapolated data, however performs well when predicting within the included zipcodes.
 ___
 <a name="overview"></a>